AI Backgrounds

 By default, we **automatically improve prompts** by expanding them into a longer form and integrating a description of the main subject.

-But if you prefer us not to, it's possible to disable this behavior: set the argument background.expandPrompt.mode to ai.never so that your prompt doesn't get automatically expanded:
+But if you prefer us not to, it's possible to disable this behavior: set the argument `background.expandPrompt.mode` to `ai.never` so that your prompt doesn't get automatically expanded:

-automatically expanded prompt: "A pair of blue sneakers is casually placed on top of a weathered brick walkway leading towards the sandy beach.
+<table data-card-size="large" data-view="cards" data-full-width="false"><thead><tr><th></th><th align="center"></th></tr></thead><tbody><tr><td><img src="https://2855892273-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F1SYxn7dWbQYsNtUdJE3f%2Fuploads%2FAOBGxzQWPpbaNXe6F2kw%2Fwith-expanded-prompt.png?alt=media&#x26;token=ce2ad6ef-114a-426b-80de-face3588ad17" alt=""></td><td align="center"><p><code>background.prompt="on a beach"</code></p><p></p><p><em>automatically expanded prompt: "A pair of blue sneakers is casually placed on top of a weathered brick walkway leading towards the sandy beach.
 The sun is setting, casting a warm, golden glow over the scene, creating long shadows that stretch towards the calm ocean waves.
-Seagulls can be seen gliding in the distance, adding a touch of tranquility to the coastal setting."
+Seagulls can be seen gliding in the distance, adding a touch of tranquility to the coastal setting."</em></p></td></tr><tr><td><img src="https://2855892273-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F1SYxn7dWbQYsNtUdJE3f%2Fuploads%2FIkqGUhFkiDmkBxZEK3Jh%2Fwithout-expanded-prompt.png?alt=media&#x26;token=40525e6e-f09a-420d-afb5-1b0c7e4297e2" alt=""></td><td align="center"><p><code>background.prompt="on a beach"</code></p><p><em>and</em></p><p><code>background.expandPrompt.mode=ai.never</code></p></td></tr></tbody></table>

 If you want to give it a try, here's the code to reproduce the example above: